openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX All Flash and Hybrid.

-There are four bundled Software Suites for the VMAX2:

-- Advanced Software Suite
-- Base Software Suite
-- Enginuity Suite
-- Symmetrix Management Suite

-OpenStack requires the Advanced Software Bundle for the VMAX2.

-or

-The VMAX2 Optional Software are:

-- EMC Storage Analytics (ESA)
-- FAST VP
-- Ionix ControlCenter and ProSphere Package
-- Open Replicator for Symmetrix
-- PowerPath
-- RecoverPoint EX
-- SRDF for VMAX 10K
-- Storage Configuration Advisor
-- TimeFinder for VMAX10K

-OpenStack requires TimeFinder for VMAX10K for the VMAX2.

 Each are licensed separately.
 For further details on how to get the relevant license(s), reference eLicensing Support below.